 To see the benefits of sales prospecting through video, you must invest in the prospecting process on a consistent, long-term basis.
-In this blog post, Bill McCrary from Sandler Training stated, “You don’t have to like the process, but you have to do it.”
+According to Bill McCrary from Sandler Training, “You don’t have to like the process, but you have to do it.”

 This statement could not be more accurate when it comes to video prospecting as well.
 Yet when you do commit to a consistent production schedule, adding video to your prospecting process will add a tremendous boost to in engagement.
 Along with this, it will allow you to spend more time doing what you actually want to do—closing more deals.